-- Understanding how computers can help humans survive in space - Creating a digital drawing of essential items for life in space - Understanding the role of sensors on the ISS - Creating an algorithm for growing a plant in space - Interpreting data. - Understanding what stop motion animation is. - Planning my stop motion video, thinking about the characters I want to use. - Creating the beginning of my stop motion animation. - Creating a stop motion animation and include a second character. - Watching and discussing our animations and come up with ideas for next steps.
+- Understand how computers can help humans survive in space - Create a digital drawing of essential items for life in space - Understand the role of sensors on the ISS - Create an algorithm for growing a plant in space - Interpret data. - Understand what stop motion animation is. - Plan a stop motion video, thinking about the characters I want to use. - Create the beginning of my stop motion animation. - Create a stop motion animation and include a second character. - Watch and discuss our animations and come up with ideas for next steps.